-My wireless earbuds might just be my most-used equipment after my laptop.
+Personally, my wireless earbuds are my most-used equipment after my laptop.
 They make a great cheaper alternative to Apple’s AirPods.
 They might not be as slick, but they’re robust, long-lasting and are a fraction of the price.

 12. Cloud storage and external hard drive

 Cloud storage provides a solid option in the modern world for backing up your files.
-We have an Amazon Drive account as our primary source of file storage.
+We have an Amazon Photos cloud storage account as our primary source of file storage.
 However, you can never be too careful, and so we also have a Seagate 2TB portable external hard drive for extra backup.